|Type of tour:||Guided|

 Day 9: Samoeng Loop (75 miles/120 km)

 Our loop will take us around Doi Suthep, the mountain that overlooks the old city.
 We have a very short transfer out of Chiang Mai to beautiful Huey Tung Tao lake to avoid traffic.
 We start pedaling on quiet country roads up through the narrow valley of the Mae Sa river, past orchid farms and other flower fields before we stop for lunch at the village of Samoeng.
 As we come around the mountain we have one tough rise, but once over the top it's downhill to the fertile foothills south of Chiang Mai.
 We head back towards the city following the Ping river, stopping for a last break at the ruins of Wiang Khum Kham, the site of a buried city which was the first settled area in the Chiang Mai region.
 Back to the hotel to clean up and prepare for our farewell dinner.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight in Chiang Mai.